mrakgr/The-Spiral-Language/readme.md

 v15
 ```

 Those maps get compiled to a bunch of tail recursive loops.
-It is not hard to compile loops to imperative while ones in Spiral, but this should not be too hard to follow I hope.
-It is just how the `array.map` works.
 Counting the lines in the above program, it comes down to 82.

 It bears noting that arrays are the only heap allocated objects in the above example, but they could have just as easily been stack allocated like in the Cuda backend of previous Spiral.